 Webstarts recently redesigned their blog editor and it's a strong upgrade.
 Now you can publish posts in the future, create draft posts and do simple formatting.
 Plus the editor just feels nice.
 Show Screenshot

-Webstarts includes ecommerce but it’s too basic.
-I wouldn’t recommend actually building a store with it.
-Checkout is not hosted on your website, instead your customers are redirected to checkout on webstartsshoppingcart.com.
+Webstarts includes ecommerce but checkout is not hosted on your website, instead your customers are redirected to checkout on https://secure.website.
 This is a problem.
 Trust is very important in ecommerce and redirecting customers off of your domain will raise a red flag for many customers.
-Otherwise there are other missing features: no email customization (other than a header and footer), no digital products and no discounts or gift cards.

 The Contact Form element is a strong form builder.
 It has lots of field options: single line text, paragraphs, numbers, checkboxes, dropdowns, email and more (no file upload field though).
 Form submissions can be sent to multiple email addresses (though submissions aren’t saved in a database, so make sure to save those emails) and you can customize the success confirmation page.
 Show Screenshot

-No. (Images did not always appear sharp on retina screens such as MacBooks and iPhones.)
+Images appeared sharp on retina screens such as MacBooks and iPhones.

 The contact form has an option to “Add To Mailing List” which integrates with Webstarts email marketing service (see screenshot).
 While I would prefer the option to integrate with popular email marketing services such as Mailchimp, this is a workable solution.